Secured Business Loans: National’s Ultimate Guide to Loan Collateral (2019)

 - Pledging Collateral: The biggest difference between unsecured and secured, is that the latter are backed (i.e. secured) by collateral, which can be physical assets such as buildings, equipment and vehicles, or financial instruments like securities, cash, and so on.

 However, in the event of a missed payment or other material agreement breach, the lender must attempt to recover the debt through collections, which must follow procedures as prescribed by law (including registered letters notifying borrowers of impending action).
-What’s more, many borrowers do not have enough collateral to obtain a secured business loan — especially since it is lenders who determine the value of pledged assets vs. borrowers.
+What’s more, many borrowers do not have enough collateral to obtain a secured loan — especially since it is lenders who determine the value of pledged assets vs. borrowers.
 For example, industrial equipment that is easily worth $50,000 may only be valued by banks at $25,000.

 - Total Cost of Borrowing: Another difference is the total cost of borrowing.
-Since lenders who offer unsecured business loans take on more risk, the total cost of borrowing is relatively higher vs. secured loans.
+Since lenders who offer unsecured financing take on more risk, the total cost of borrowing is relatively higher vs. secured loans.
 However, the amount of this spread varies, and in some cases it is significantly less than some borrowers have been led to believe.
 This is because most banks and other lenders oblige borrowers to pay for collateral valuation, and there can be other fees as well.

 Instead, choose an alternative lender like National that understands that “unsecured” doesn’t have to be a scary word.
 In fact, unsecured business loans and unsecured business lines of credit are oftentimes just as effective if not more so than secured loans.
-The freedom of not having to leverage collateral eliminates the risk of losing any assets, while also getting the cash you need to grow.
+The freedom of not having to leverage collateral eliminates the risk of losing any assets, while also getting the cash flow you need to grow.

 However, unsecured loans aren’t always the best way to go for everyone.